bjolfr/JuggleFest/README.md

 # JuggleFest
 Puzzle from coding interview

 2 - Juggle Fest

-Juggle Fest needs your help to planning it.
+Juggle Fest needs your help for planning it.
 There will be thousands of participants split into teams.
 Each team will attempt to complete a juggling circuit consisting of several tricks.
 Each circuit emphasizes different aspects of juggling, requiring hand to eye coordination (H),